Introduction

 Why province matters more than many salary pages admit

-That difference is usually large enough to matter for real decisions.
+That difference is usually large enough to matter in a real decision.
 On common white-collar salaries, the provincial swing can equal several months of utilities, retirement contributions, or debt repayment.
-This is why a credible Canadian salary page should be treated as a province-led budgeting tool, not a headline-gross comparison gadget.
+That is why a credible Canadian salary page works better as a province-led budgeting tool than as a simple headline-gross comparison.

 CPP, EI, and the part of the payslip people forget